Did Rihanna's 'Love' For Chris Brown Put An End To Her Romance With Karim Benzema?

 — FeeliB (@feelib) February 23, 2017

-However, just weeks later, Rihanna made headlines after she was seen getting cozy with Formula One racer, Lewis Hamilton, thereby effectively halting romance rumors with Benzema after the footballer was rumored to have sparked a romance with Axel Witsel’s ex-wife, Analica Chaves.
+However, just weeks later, Rihanna made headlines after she was seen getting cozy with Formula One racer, Lewis Hamilton, thereby effectively halting romance rumors with Benzema after the footballer was rumored to have sparked a romance with Axel Witsel’s ex-wife, Analicia Chaves.

 In August, sources close to Rihanna dished to E!
 News that while Rihanna was spotted with Hamilton on multiple occasions throughout the summer of 2015, the songstress was still said to be “hanging out with Karim [Benzema] at the moment,” thereby reigniting dating rumors for the duo.